Faced with daily aggressions, our hair can become weakened, leading to the dreaded breakage and unwanted split ends.

 1. What is a broken hair and what are its characteristics?

-A broken hair is characterized by a weakened hair fiber, often marked by visible breakage points.
+A split hair is characterized by a weakened hair fiber, often marked by visible break points.

-These breakages can occur anywhere on the hair, but are generally more common at the ends where the fiber is oldest and therefore most vulnerable.
+These breaks can appear anywhere on the hair, but are generally more frequent at the ends where the fiber is the oldest and therefore the most vulnerable.
 Broken hair is often dry, dull, and difficult to style.

 External factors:

-- Chemical treatments: Dyes, bleaches, perms, and relaxers alter the chemical structure of the hair, which can weaken the hair fiber.
+- Chemical treatments: Dyes, bleaching, perms, and relaxers alter the chemical structure of the hair, which can weaken the hair fiber.

-- Excessive heat: Regular use of heat styling tools, such as hair dryers, straighteners, or curling irons, without heat protection, can dry out hair and weaken the cuticle.
+- Excessive heat: Regular use of heating tools, such as hair dryers, straighteners, or curling irons, without heat protection, can dry out the hair and weaken the cuticle.

-- Mechanical manipulation: A harsh manipulation, such as aggressively brushing hair or using hair ties that are too tight, can cause breakage.
+- Mechanical manipulation: Rough handling, such as brushing hair aggressively or using hair ties that are too tight, can cause breakage.

 Internal factors:

-Health status: Certain medical conditions or medications can influence hair health.
+Health status: Certain medical conditions or medications can affect hair health.

 Hormonal imbalances: Hormonal changes, such as those that occur during pregnancy or menopause, can affect the structure and strength of hair.